jimzord12/simple-ecommerce-app/backend/e-commerce-app/README.md

 You will need to download and install the Go Programming Language [Official download](https://go.dev/doc/install)

-> Wanna test the API using an API clients?
+> Wanna test the API using an API client?
 While developing I used [Bruno](https://www.usebruno.com/) a [Postman](https://www.postman.com/) Alternative.
 In the `backend/e-commerce-app/api_testing` are the Request collections.

 Now we need to download the Backend's dependencies (aka, code other devs have written so that we don't have to 😁)